rich-ramsey/pupil_preprocessing/readme.md

 ## R project file ##

-All files and folders are based within an R project called 'pupil_preprocessing_example.Rproj'
+All files and folders are based within an R project called 'preprocessing_example.Rproj'

 ## There are four main R markdown files: ##